-In April 2010, the Mayor introduced a 2p levy on non-domestic properties with a rateable value of over £55,000 in London.
-This will help pay for Crossrail, a vital new east-west train link that will provide a major boost to London's economy.
+In April 2010, the Mayor introduced a two pence (2p) business rates supplement on larger non-domestic properties in London.
+Since April 2017, this has only applied to business premises with a rateable value of over £70,000 in London.
+This is helping to pay for Crossrail, a vital new east-west train link that will provide a major boost to London's economy.

 Paying for Crossrail: business rate supplement

 The Greater London Authority (GLA) is expected to contribute a total of around £6.6 billion towards the Crossrail project using income generated from a business rates supplement (BRS) and developer contributions paid through the Mayor's Community Infrastructure Levy (MCIL).
 Further details on the MCIL are available at Mayoral Community Infrastructure Levy.

 Powers were granted to the GLA to introduce this under the 2009 Business Rates Supplements Act.

 The policies for the Crossrail BRS are set out in the final prospectus.
 Since April 2017, the Crossrail BRS has only applied to properties on the local rating list in London with a rateable value above £70,000 to reflect the impact of the 2017 revaluation of non-domestic properties as explained below.